nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ## Glossary

-* Lender - Member making payments on behalf of other members
+* Lender - Member making payments on behalf of other members.
-* Borrower - Members being paid for by the lender
+* Borrower - Members being paid for by the lender.
-* Transaction - Payment made by ONE Lender on behalf of MULTIPLE Borrower, represented as a list of Subtransaction
+* Transaction - Payment made by ONE Lender on behalf of MULTIPLE Borrower, represented as a list of Subtransaction.
-* Subtransaction - Subset of Transaction, consists of ONE Lender and ONE Borrower
+* Subtransaction - Subset of Transaction, consists of ONE Lender and ONE Borrower.
-* Group - Discrete units each containing their respective lists of Member and Transaction
+* Group - Discrete units each containing their respective lists of Member and Transaction.
+* Separator - "|" has been used to denote separator within this document but within the Storage related classes, the ASCII Unit Separator as denoted by ASCII 31 is used instead.
+This is defined within `StorageHandler`.

 ## Instructions for manual testing